SF-TAP/SF-TAP.github.io/_posts/2015-11-21-use-example-analyzers.markdown

 If you send any DNS queries, you will get information of DNS access in JSON from the standard output.

-For example, if you lookup sf-tap.github.io in another prompt,
+For example, if you look up sf-tap.github.io in another prompt,

     $ dig sf-tap.github.io